coder0xff/whisptray/README.md

 Click the tray icon to toggle dictation.
 Double click to exit.

-If you have an older computer, try:
+If your computer doesn't have a modern GPU, try:

 ```bash
 whisptray --model tiny